-Once you go Ultrawide, you dont go back.
+Once you go Ultrawide, you don’t go back.
 I really can’t stress how awesome it is not just for Star Citizen, but all games and especially browsing and work.
 I researched monitors in-depth for Microsoft Flight Simulator and its the same logic with Star Citizen.
-I have listed my top picks above or you can read the in-depth article here.
+I have listed the one I like to use above or you can read the in-depth article here.

 7. Steering Wheel for ground vehicles

 - Wheel: The definitive sim racing wheel for Xbox One: Realistic steering and pedal action for the...